 Dryad noted the similarity with the GrandeTema incident in December 2018 when four stowaways were discovered on board the roro vessel.
 The vessel had sailed from Lagos, Nigeria, where it was believed the four stowaways had boarded.

-The incident ended when, in the cover of darkness, a Special Boat Service team fast-roped onto Grande Tema from helicopters and over-powered the stowaways.
+The incident ended when, under the cover of darkness, a Special Boat Service team fast-roped onto Grande Tema from helicopters and over-powered the stowaways.
 The stowaways were arrested by the local police force and charged under the Immigration Act.